castorini/pygaggle/README.md

 ## Additional Instructions

-0. Clone the repo with `git clone git@github.com:castorini/pygaggle.git`
+0. Clone the repo with `git clone --recursive https://github.com/castorini/pygaggle.git`

 0. Make you sure you have an installation of [Python 3.6+](https://www.python.org/downloads/).
 All `python` commands below refer to this.